 I did not realize that I had fallen to my back and that my elbows were on the ground.
 The creature slithered next to me.
 It leaned forward and placed its head, still the shape of a woman’s but only just barely, next to my ear.

 “I’m only keeping you alive because I don’t feel like killing you now,” it whispered.
 “I will change my mind someday, whether it is later today, tomorrow, or ten or twenty years from now, I haven’t decided.
 Time has no meaning for me.
 I have marked you but it’s not all bad.”
 I heard a laugh that I think came from the creature but seemed to be coming from my own skull.
 “I will make sure you will not die by anyone else’s hands.”

 I passed out.

 When I regained consciousness, the monster had disappeared.
 I was alone with the remains of Charles Truman.

-People, especially fellow officers, told me it was a hallucination derived from stress and a mental breakdown after learning of Lars’s death, discovering Charles’s body, and having received a text from Rex of Mary’s sudden disappearance and having it happen all at once.
-Impossible as I maintain that I received the text after the aforementioned events.
+People, especially fellow officers, told me it was a hallucination derived from stress and a mental breakdown after learning of Lars’s death, discovering Charles’s body, and having received a text from Rex of Mary’s sudden disappearance and having it all happen at once.
+Impossible, as I maintain that I received the text after the aforementioned events.